vackosar/fasttext-vector-norms-and-oov-words/README.md

 # Standard Vector Norm

 Standard vector norm as defined in Gensim implementation is used in this section.
-Common words are located mostly on the right term-frequency spectrum and clustered in three different areas in norm spectrum.
+Common words are located mostly on the right in the term-frequency spectrum and clustered in three different areas in the norm spectrum.
 On both axis common words are clustered approximatelly in 4 areas.
 In would be interesting to investigate what those clusters correspond to.

 ![standard_norm-tf](https://raw.githubusercontent.com/vackosar/fasttext-vector-norms-and-oov-words/master/results/standard_norm-tf.png)